BU Linguistics alumni survey. Thanks so much!

 The CAS Linguistics Program now unifies degree offerings at the BA, MA, and PhD levels.
 You can view "undergraduate" vs. "graduate" information by selecting the appropriate button at the top of this page.
 If you have any questions about Linguistics at BU, don't hesitate to contact the Program Director, Prof. Carol Neidle.

-In Academic Year 2016-17 we are launching three new programs:
+In Academic Year 2016-17 we launched three new programs:

 - an MA in Linguistics,